marlia92/PFA-component-starter/src/component-library/content/components/building-blocks/core-elements/embed/index.md

 ---
 title: Embed
-overview: "A responsive iframe component for embedding maps, forms, videos, and third-party widgets.
-Maintains consistent aspect ratios with presets for square, landscape, portrait, and widescreen layouts."
+overview: "A responsive component for embedding iframes, maps, forms, videos, and any raw HTML content.
+Maintains consistent aspect ratios with presets for square, landscape, portrait, and widescreen layouts.
+Can also be used for raw HTML content including scripts and styles."
 examples:
   - title: Aspect Ratios
     slugs: